Ohio Sex Abuse Lawsuits and Settlements

 But the progress is so slow.
 Four of the five bills remain stalled in House committees, including the critical legislation to extend the statute of limitations to age 55 for civil claims.
 Ohio’s current laws have been criticized for being among the most restrictive in the nation, limiting the time victims have to seek justice.

-Despite the challenges, there is hope that public pressure and growing awareness will lead to meaningful legal reforms.
-Advocates believe that continued efforts and increased public support are essential to change Ohio’s laws to better protect victims and hold abusers and enablers accountable.
+there is hope that public pressure and growing awareness will lead to meaningful legal reforms.
+Advocates believe that continued efforts and increased public support are essential to change Ohio’s laws to protect victims better and hold abusers and enablers accountable.

 Priest Sexual Abuse Lawsuits in Ohio